MESAHub/mesa-website/05-output.markdown

 Each profile includes both a set of global properties of the star, such as its age, and a large set of properties for each point in the model of the star given one line per point.
-In each case, the lines of data are preceeded by a line with column numbers and a line with column names.
+In each case, the lines of data are preceded by a line with column numbers and a line with column names.

 ## Controlling MESA Output